zowe/docs-site/docs/user-guide/systemrequirements-zosmf-lite.md

 By following the steps in this guide, you can quickly enable z/OSMF on your z/OS system.
-This simplified approach to set-up, known as “z/OSMF Lite”, requires only a minimal amount of z/OS customization, but provides the key functions that are required by many exploiters like Zowe.
+This simplified approach to set-up, known as “z/OSMF Lite”, requires only a minimal amount of z/OS customization, but provides the key functions that are required by many exploiters, such as the open mainframe project (Zowe).

 A z/OSMF Lite configuration is applicable to any future expansions you make to z/OSMF, such as adding more optional services and plug-ins.

 It takes 2-3 hours to set up z/OSMF Lite.
-Some steps might require the assistance of your security administrator, unless you are that person at your installation.
+Some steps might require the assistance of your security administrator.

 For detailed information about various aspects of z/OSMF configuration such as enabling the optional plug-ins and services, see the IBM publication [_z/OSMF Configuration Guide_](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zos.v2r3.izua300/toc.htm).